Palestinians: Prisoner Exchange Deal Brokered

-Ms. MIYASTRAH SAYID (Mother of Palestinian Prisoner): (Through translator) I'm trying because of my son.
+MIYASTRAH SAYID: (Through translator) I'm trying because of my son.
 He's been in an Israeli jail.
 He'd been sentenced four life sentences.
 He has three sons and two daughters.
 I appeal to the international community and to all the Arab countries to work hard on the release of our sons.

 GRADSTEIN: She says Ibaid was sentence to four life terms in jail for involvement in a 2003 bombing in Cafe Hillel in Jerusalem that killed seven people and wounded more than 50.
 Now, she hopes her son and many of the almost 10,000 Palestinian prisoners in Israeli jails will soon be freed as part of a prisoner exchange for Gilad Shalit.